Emergency Rental Assistance Programs You Can Apply For Now

 Legal Help for Renters Facing Eviction

-• Explain tenant rights during eviction
+• Explain your rights under local eviction laws

 Role of Property Managers and Landlords

-• Share information about the assistance program
+• Share details about the assistance program

-• Provide copies of application receipts
+• Provide copies of your application confirmation

 Tips for Tenants Applying for Emergency Rental Assistance